Guillrey Anthony Andal: As a Jesuit

+Service

-Andal entered the Society of Jesus in 2003.
-He was ordained deacon on September 14, 2013, and as priest on April 12, 2014.
-He joined the Simbahang Lingkod ng Bayan as a political program development officer from 2006 to 2007 and 2010 to 2011.
-He regularly appeared in a Catholic TV program by JesCom and ABS-CBN titled "Kape't Pandesal" as the show's host from 2007 to 2017.
+Andal joined the Simbahang Lingkod ng Bayan as a political program development officer from 2006 to 2007 and 2010 to 2011.
+He regularly appeared in a Catholic TV program by JesCom and ABS-CBN titled Kape't Pandasal as the show's Thursday host from 2007 to 2017.
 He was the Executive Director of the Jesuit Music Ministry from 2011 to 2013.
-From 2014 to 2017, he served as an Assistant Parish Priest of Our Lady Mary Mediatrix of All Grace Parish in Malaybalay City, Bukidnon.
+After his ordination, from 2014 to 2017, he served as an Assistant Parish Priest of Our Lady Mary Mediatrix of All Grace Parish in Malaybalay City, Bukidnon.

 When Andal returned to the Philippines after finishing his studies in the United States, Fr.
 Primitivo E. Viray Jr., the then Provincial Superior of the Jesuits in the Philippines, assigned him to the Ateneo de Davao University on July 14, 2020, wherein he acted as the Assistant to the Academic Vice President of the university.
 On July 1, 2022, he was assigned to the Ateneo de Zamboanga University as its Basic Education Chaplain.

+Election as president of AdZU

 On August 22, 2022, a week prior to his tertianship, he was elected by the Ateneo de Zamboanga University Board of Trustees as the next president of the university.
 He assumed office on March 15, 2023 shortly after his tertianship, and was officially installed on June 17, 2023.